X901/FXSwipeAction/README.md

 if you use it with VStack, you most add `.padding(.horizontal)` after `fxSwipeActions` for proper alignment.

 ### Step 5: FXSwipeViewGroup (Optional)
-To ensure that only one swipe action is active at a time within a group of views, wrap your entire view hierarchy with FXSwipeViewGroup.
+To ensure that only one swipe action is active at a time within a group of views, wrap your entire view hierarchy with `FXSwipeViewGroup`.
 This is particularly useful in scenarios where multiple swipeable items are present, and you want to prevent multiple items from being swiped open simultaneously.

-When FXSwipeViewGroup is used, it manages the swipe state across all child views.
+When `FXSwipeViewGroup` is used, it manages the swipe state across all child views.
 As soon as a swipe action is initiated on one item, any previously opened swipe actions on other items will automatically close.
 This helps maintain a clean and user-friendly interface.

 Example Usage:

-Wrap your view, such as a NavigationStack or a list of items, with FXSwipeViewGroup.
-Add the .fxSwipeActions() modifier to individual items within this group as needed.
+Wrap your view, such as a `NavigationStack` or a list of items, with `FXSwipeViewGroup`.
+Add the `.fxSwipeActions()` modifier to individual items within this group as needed.

 ```swift
 FXSwipeViewGroup {